ethanweber/pollo/README.md

 # ANNO: A codebase for computer vision Amazon MTurk Annotation (AMT) tasks

-> This repo is a compilation of code for AMT that I use or have used for annotation tasks for computer vision purposes (e.g., binary verification, image classification, qualitative user studies).
+> This repo is a compilation of code for AMT annotation tasks for computer vision purposes (e.g., qualitative user studies).
 I'll try to update this more comprehensively over time for others to benefit from.
 Contact `ethanweber@berkeley.edu` if you have questions.

 The main idea for this repo is to specify a JSON file descripting each HIT (Human Intelligence Task) which will then dynamically populate a website (via JavaScript) with the task.

-### Use cases (implemented)

-- [x] Qualitative user studies
-- [ ] Binary classification
-- [ ]

 ### Folder structure